Information

 If your salary drops below the salary threshold your payments will be stopped.
 They will only start again when you go over the salary threshold.

-Find out more about repaying if you're employed on the Student Loan Repayment website.
+Find out more about repaying your student loan on GOV.UK

 If you're self-employed